LIONant-depot/xtextfile/README.md

 * **No Dependencies** - Zero external dependencies.
 Easy to integrate into any project.
 * **MIT License** - Open-source, simple, and permissive license.
 * **Documentation and Tests Included** - Full [documentation](https://github.com/LIONant-depot/xtextfile/blob/main/documentation/documentation.md) and unit tests that double as examples.
+* **Unicode strings** - Use regular ascii files while still using unicode, great for performance and memory savings.
 ## Code Example

 ```cpp